 It shall be considered a breach of academic integrity (cheating) to use or possess on your body any of the following devices during any examination unless it is required for that examination and approved by the instructor: cell phone, smart watch/watch phone, electronic communication devices (including optical), and earphones connected to or used as electronic communication devices.
-It may also include the following: plagiarism, falsification and fabrication, abuse of academic materials, complicity in academic dishonesty, and personal misrepresentation.
+It may also include the following: plagiarism, falsification and fabrication, use of A.I., abuse of academic materials, complicity in academic dishonesty, and personal misrepresentation.
 Use of such devices during an examination will be considered academic dishonesty.
-The examination will be considered over, and the student will receive a zero for the exam.
+The examination will be considered over, the student will receive a zero for the exam and will receive disciplinary action.
+This policy applies to assignments and quizzes.

 Students with special needs and/or medical emergencies or situations should communicate with their instructor regarding individual exceptions/provisions.
 It is the student's responsibility to communicate such needs to the instructor.